ofarar/stock-predictor2/investment_application_master.md

 > **Why this profile wins:**
 > The founder is not just a "web developer" but a **Simulation & AI Expert**.
 He is applying the same rigorous mathematics used in **Autonomous Driving** (trajectory prediction) to **Financial Markets** (price prediction).

+### Do you have investor experience?
+*Experience with investing in startups or other unlisted companies.*

+> **No.**
+> I am a builder, not an investor.
+My entire career has been focused on *creating* value through Engineering and Product Development (Siemens, Defense), rather than allocating capital.
+This is why I value an "Active Owner" partner like Kjøller—to bridge that gap.

 ---

 ## 5. Use of Proceeds (Detailed)